Stoke d'Abernon: Demography and housing

 The proportion of households in the settlement who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

+The 2021 Census does not give statistics at the village level.